grafana/openapi-to-k6/README.md

    3. `tags`: This modes splits your OpenAPI schema based on the tags and generates a separate client for each tag.
 If a route has no tag set, it will be available in `default.ts` file.

    To check how the output looks for each mode, check out the [examples](./examples) directory.
+2. `--only-tags`: Filter the generated client to only include routes with specific tags from your OpenAPI schema.
+Multiple tags can be specified to include routes matching any of those tags.
+Routes without tags will be excluded.
+This is useful for generating focused clients that only contain the endpoints you need. e.g. `openapi-to-k6 <path-to-openapi-schema> <output path> --only-tags ItemsHeader` will generate a client with only the routes that have the `ItemsHeader` tag.
+Multiple tags can be specified by using multiple `--only-tags` flags or by separating them with spaces.
-2. `--disable-analytics`: Disable anonymous usage analytics reporting which helping making the tool better.
+3. `--disable-analytics`: Disable anonymous usage analytics reporting which helping making the tool better.
 You can also set an environment variable `DISABLE_ANALYTICS=true` to disable the analytics.
-3. `--include-sample-script`: Generate a sample k6 script.
+4. `--include-sample-script`: Generate a sample k6 script.
-4. `--verbose` or `-v` : Enable verbose logging to see more detailed logging output.
+5. `--verbose` or `-v` : Enable verbose logging to see more detailed logging output.
-5. `--help` or `-h` : Show help message.
+6. `--help` or `-h` : Show help message.

 ## Developing locally